 Mornington is a seaside town on the Mornington Peninsula, Victoria, Australia, located 57 km south-east of Melbourne’s central business district.
-It has an area of 13.5 km²and a population of 22,421 (2011)
+Mornington has an area of 13.5 km².
+Population is 23,989 (2016).

-An earthquake measuring 4.5 on the Richter scale struck the town on 2 September 1932 associated with the nearby Selwyn Fault.
-No injuries or major damage was reported.
+An earthquake measuring 4.5 on the Richter scale, associated with the nearby Selwyn Fault, struck the town on 2 September 1932.
+No injuries or major damage were reported.

 The Mornington Pier was built in 1857, and continues to be extended and improved.